Tribune Tower: Post-opening

+In 2025, the investment firm North American Real Estate bought the Tribune Tower's retail space.

+Architecture

 By 1922 the neo-Gothic skyscraper had become an established design tactic, with the first important so-called "American Perpendicular Style" at Cass Gilbert's Woolworth Building of 1913.
 This was a late example, perhaps the last important example, and criticized for its perceived historicism.
 Construction on the Tribune Tower was completed in 1925 and reached a height of 462 feet (141 m) above ground.
 The ornate buttresses surrounding the peak of the tower are especially visible when the tower is lit at night.

 As was the case with most of Hood's projects, the sculptures and decorations were made by the American artist Rene Paul Chambellan.
 The tower features carved images of Robin Hood (Hood) and a howling dog (Howells) near the main entrance to commemorate the architects.
 The top of the tower is designed after the Tour de beurre (″butter tower″) of the Rouen Cathedral in France, which is characteristic of the Late-Gothic style, that is to say, without a spire but with a crown-shaped top.

-Rene Paul Chambellan contributed his sculpture talents to the buildings ornamentation, gargoyles and the famous Aesops' Screen over the main entrance doors.
+Rene Paul Chambellan contributed his sculpture talents to the buildings ornamentation, gargoyles and the Aesops' Screen over the main entrance doors.
 Rene Chambellan worked on other projects with Raymond Hood including the American Radiator Building and Rockefeller Center in New York City.
 Also, among the gargoyles on the Tribune Tower is one of a frog.
 That piece was created by Rene Chambellan to represent himself jokingly as he is of French ancestry.

+The building's lobby also serves as a hall of inscriptions, with quotations about liberty and the freedom of the press taken from the work of Benjamin Franklin, James Madison, Euripides, Voltaire, Daniel Webster, and others, carved into the walls.
+This includes Thomas Jefferson's “Our liberty depends on the freedom of the press, and that can not be limited without being lost.”